 Church for Ottoman Sultans – Hagia Eirene

 So, which one was the church for Ottoman sultans in Istanbul?
-Clearly, Ottoman sultans didn’t need a church, they built and went to pray in mosques.
-It’s therefore remarkable that Hagia Eirene, located within the first courtyard of the Topkapi Palace, never suffered the same fate as almost all other Byzantine churches after the fall of Constantinople in 1453.
-In other words, these other former churches are all functioning mosques now and that also includes the newly re-converted Hagia Sophia and Chora church.
+Clearly, Ottoman sultans didn’t need a church, they built and prayed in mosques.
+It is therefore remarkable that Hagia Eirene, located within the first courtyard of Topkapi Palace, never suffered the same fate as almost all other Byzantine churches after the fall of Constantinople in 1453.
+In other words, these former churches were converted into functioning mosques, including the newly re-converted Hagia Sophia and Chora Church.

 SHORT HISTORY OF HAGIA EIRENE

-After the Nika Revolt in 532, as part of his major construction project that included more than 30 churches, Justinian rebuilt the burned down Hagia Eirene in the form of a domed basilica.
+After the Nika Revolt in 532, as part of his vast reconstruction program that included more than 30 churches Justinian rebuilt the burned-down Hagia Eirene as a domed basilica.

-Further damaged by the earthquake in 740, the Iconoclastic emperor Constantine V reconstructed it and also added the legendary Iconoclastic cross that you can see today.
+Further damaged by the earthquake of 740, the Iconoclastic emperor Constantine V restored it and added the legendary Iconoclastic cross still visible today.

-Fatih Sultan Mehmed conquered Constantinople in 1453.
-He immediately converted Hagia Sophia into a mosque.
-However, Christians working in his imperial palace continued to use Hagia Eirene for a short period of time.
-Finally, when Topkapi Palace was expanded, they built a wall that separated it from Hagia Sophia and from people in general.
-Hagia Eirene remained within the palace walls and that’s why I say that it became a church for Ottoman sultans.
+Fatih Sultan Mehmed conquered Constantinople in 1453 and immediately converted Hagia Sophia into a mosque.
+However, Christians working in his imperial palace continued to use Hagia Eirene for a short period.
+Eventually, when Topkapi Palace was expanded, a wall was built that separated the church from Hagia Sophia and from the public.
+Hagia Eirene remained inside the palace walls and that’s why I say it effectively became a church for the Ottoman sultans.

 Hagia Eirene - Church for Ottoman sultans